 To make a booking you must complete and sign our booking form and send it to Lightline Pilgrimages Ltd together with the appropriate non-refundable deposit per person and Insurance premium (if required).
-The first named person on the booking form (lead passenger) must be authorised to make the booking on the basis of these booking conditions by all persons named on the booking.
-By sending us the booking form, the lead passenger confirms that he/she is so authorised.
-The lead passenger is responsible for making all payments due to us.
+The first named person on the booking (‘lead name”’) must be authorised to make the booking on the basis of these booking conditions by all persons named on the booking.
+By sending us the booking form, the lead name confirms that he/she is so authorised.
+The lead name is responsible for making all payments due to us.
 If your chosen arrangements are available we will then confirm your booking by issuing a confirmation invoice which will be sent to that person.
-Contact us immediately if any information which appears on the confirmation invoice or any other document appears to be incorrect or incomplete as it may not be possible to make changes later.
+Contact us immediately if any information which appears on the confirmation or any other document appears to be incorrect or incomplete as it may not be possible to make changes later.
 In order to confirm your chosen tour you must pay the deposit as stated in our tour brochure (or full payment if booking within 12 weeks of departure).
 The balance of the tour cost must be received by us not less than 12 weeks prior to departure.
 If we do not receive all payments due (including any surcharge where applicable) in full and on time, we are entitled to assume you wish to cancel your booking.
 In this case, we will be entitled to keep all deposits paid or due at that date.
-If you wish to purchase the insurance policy we offer, all applicable premiums must also be paid at the time of booking.

 A binding contract between us comes into existence when we despatch our confirmation invoice.
 We both agree that English law (and no other) will apply to your contract and to any dispute, claim or other matter of any description which arises between us (“claim”) except as set out below.
 We both also agree that any claim must be dealt with by the Courts of England and Wales.